smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ### Versions of platforms

-This proposal is about certifying of the current long term supported releases of Ubuntu, QNX, AGL for SDL to work on these platforms.
+This proposal is about certifying of the current long term supported releases of Ubuntu, QNX, AGL for SDL Core to work on these platforms.

 Current stable releases at the moment of proposal creation are:
  - Ubuntu - 16.04 (x64) default
  - QNX - 7.0 (x64)
  - Automotive Grade Linux - Flounder 6.0.2 (x64)

-Future releases of referenced platforms will require new SDL-evolution proposal.
+Future releases of referenced platforms will require new SDL-evolution proposals.

 ### SDL compilation process:

-As part of this proposal we are *recomending* the folowing compilation process :
+As part of this proposal we are *recommending* the following compilation process:

 #### Compilation for QNX 7.0

 Compilation for QNX 7.0 requires pre-installed QXN7.0 SDP on developer workstation.

 SDL will contain QNX 7.0 toolchain file that should be used for compilation.
-Before compilation suggested to setup `THIRD_PARTY_LIBRARY_PATH` variable to avoid instalation of qnx libraries to host system
+Before compilation suggested to setup `THIRD_PARTY_LIBRARY_PATH` variable to avoid installation of QNX libraries to the host system.

 Example:
 ```$ export THIRD_PARTY_LIBRARY_PATH=<third_party_path>```